History of Mexican Americans in Los Angeles: Post-World War I (1920s-30s)

 Aligning with the American ideal of Republican motherhood, assimilation efforts were eventually redirected toward Mexican women, who were usually in charge of the home and more involved in community institutions like schools than Mexican men.
 The new goal of Americanization programs then became training Mexican women for domestic work, to help "alleviate the shortage of housemaids, seamstresses, laundresses, and service workers."
 By making Mexican women, the homemakers, more American, Americanists hoped that Mexican culture would slowly phase out of immigrants' lives; for example, replacing tortillas with bread during meals.
 These efforts to push Mexican women into newly-profitable, domestic work outside of the home was met with resistance, which Americanists attributed to machismo in Mexican culture.
 When naturalization rates of Mexican immigrants did not improve, Americanization programs shifted focus yet again to the implementation of Americanization curriculum in schools, in an effort to teach American values to American-born children of Mexican immigrants.
 Despite these programs promising full integration into American society, they only provided "idealized versions of American values" and second-class citizenship, as Mexican immigrants continued to face economic disenfranchisement and their children received an unequal education to their white counterparts.

+Urban development efforts in Los Angeles, as well as the greater California region, were also influenced by the rising anti-immigrant sentiment as according to Phoebe S. Kropp.
+According to Kropp, Los Angeles engaged in construction projects to "reenvisioned the region’s nineteenth-century Spanish and Mexican history."
+The historical landmark Olvera Street is an example of these efforts, as "Olvera Street was 'A Mexican Street of Yesterday in a City of Today.'"

+All of these sentiments, along other factors, would eventually result in the Repatriation efforts from the Federal Government following the Stock Market Crash of 1929.
+During this time, many Mexicans and Mexican American citizens were deported or self-deported to Mexico.
+In Los Angeles and the Los Angeles county area, social programs and agencies provided bus and train tickets to Mexico.
+Deportation raids were a common occurrence in Los Angeles, including one raid on Olvera Street.